neerajk555/SQL-Training-exercise/Capstone_Project.md

 ## ✅ Self-Assessment Checklist

-### For 2-Day MVP (Realistic Minimum):
+### For Successful 2-Day Completion (ALL REQUIRED):

+**Database Schema & Data:**
-- ✅ At least 5 core tables created (members, authors, books, book_copies, loans)
+- ✅ All 9 tables created (members, authors, books, book_copies, loans, fines, events, event_registrations, audit_log)
-- ✅ Tables have proper PRIMARY KEY, FOREIGN KEY, and basic constraints
+- ✅ All tables have proper PRIMARY KEY, FOREIGN KEY, and constraints
-- ✅ At least 10 members, 5 authors, 10 books, 15 copies, 10 loans inserted
+- ✅ Comprehensive sample data: 20 members, 10 authors, 25 books, 40 copies, 30 loans, 10 fines, 8 events, 25 registrations, 5 audit logs
+- ✅ Sample data includes edge cases for testing

+**Queries & Analysis:**
-- ✅ All queries in Goal 3 (Basic Queries) work without errors
+- ✅ All 8 queries in Goal 3 (Basic Queries) completed
-- ✅ All queries in Goal 4 (Aggregates) work without errors
+- ✅ All 8 queries in Goal 4 (Aggregates) completed
+- ✅ All 8 queries in Goal 5 (Joins) completed
+- ✅ All 8 queries in Goal 6 (Subqueries/CTEs) completed
+- ✅ All 5 queries in Goal 7 (Set Operations) completed
+- ✅ All 8 queries in Goal 8 (Window Functions) completed

+**Advanced Features:**
+- ✅ All 4 procedures/functions in Goal 9 created and tested
+- ✅ All 5 triggers in Goal 10 implemented and tested
+- ✅ All 6 optimization tasks in Goal 11 completed with EXPLAIN analysis
+- ✅ All 4 transaction examples in Goal 12 completed

+**Documentation:**
 - ✅ Code is formatted with comments
-- ✅ Tested all code in MySQL before submitting

-### For 2-Day Extended Completion (If time permits):

-- ✅ 6-7 tables created (add fines and/or events tables)
-- ✅ At least 3-4 queries from Goal 5 (Joins) working correctly
-- ✅ At least 3-4 queries from Goal 6 (Subqueries/CTEs) working correctly
-- ✅ Sample data is realistic with edge cases for testing
+- ✅ Word document with screenshots for all 12 goals
-- ✅ README.md documents what was completed and any challenges
+- ✅ README.md with complete project documentation

-### For Full Completion (Beyond 2 Days):

-- ✅ All 9 tables created with proper constraints and relationships
+- ✅ All code tested in MySQL before submitting
-- ✅ Comprehensive sample data exceeding minimum requirements
-- ✅ Goals 5-8 completed (Joins, Subqueries, Set Operations, Window Functions)
-- ✅ At least 2 stored procedures or functions (Goal 9)
-- ✅ At least 2 triggers implemented (Goal 10)
-- ✅ EXPLAIN analysis performed and indexes created (Goal 11)
-- ✅ Transaction examples with error handling (Goal 12)

 ---